-Legions and ships never combine their CV.
+Legions and ships never combine their combat value.

-Units have a CV according to their current level on the Development Chart (Military or Fleet).
+Units have a CV according to their current level on the Development Chart ("Military" or "Fleet" section).

 Players may need to reduce or raise the CV total of their units in a combat due to the cultural level they reached.